 Discussion Opportunities and Promotional Spots

-Preview discussions are being held at various Lincoln locations during June, featuring members of the One Book - One Lincoln Selection Committee.
+Preview discussions were held at various Lincoln locations during June, featuring members of the One Book - One Lincoln Selection Committee.
 Committee members and a Lincoln City Libraries staff member will be on hand to talk about their experience serving on the committee, and about the three finalists.
-Paper ballots will be available so that attendees can submit their vote for the 2014 One Book - One Lincoln selection.
-Dates and locations will be listed below:
+Paper ballots were available so that attendees could submit their vote for the 2014 One Book - One Lincoln selection.
+Dates and locations are listed below:

-The One Book - One Lincoln finalists will be discussed by library staff on the following radio stations and dates:
+The One Book - One Lincoln finalists were discussed by library staff on the following radio stations and dates:

 [ radio listings will be posted when confirmed -- please check back! ]

-Library staff will also be at the market booths at the following outdoor Lincoln events, answering questions about One Book - One Lincoln, the Summer Reading Programs for Children, Teens and Adults, and other library topics:
+Library staff were also at the market booths at the following outdoor Lincoln events, answering questions about One Book - One Lincoln, the Summer Reading Programs for Children, Teens and Adults, and other library topics: